 What’s the Most Important Instagram Metric to Track?

-While it may be a huge time-saver to have a go-to Instagram metric, there’s no one measure that gives the overall picture of how your client’s content is performing.
+While having a go-to Instagram metric may be a huge time saver, there’s no “one measure” that gives an overall picture of how your client’s content is performing.

 This has the potential to be subjective, depending on what your client wants to achieve.
-One client may prioritize website clicks on an Instagram ad campaign, while another may see a high level of engagement as success.
+One client may prioritize impressions on an Instagram ad campaign, while another may see a high level of engagement as a success.

 Regardless of your clients’ goals, providing valuable data-driven insights helps everyone make more informed decisions with the right knowledge.

-When it comes to which Instagram metrics to track, you probably already understand the difference between reach and impressions.
+When it comes to which Instagram metrics to track, you probably already understand the difference between reach and post impressions.
 But what about the percentage of Instagram followers who engage with your client's posts?
-Or the number of website clicks on a call to action?
+Or the rate at which your agency has grown their follower base?

 While important Instagram metrics provide an overview of content performance, they’re all distinct in their own ways.
-Here are nine most important Instagram metrics to measure your client's post performance on Instagram:
+Here are the 11 most important Instagram metrics to measure your client's post performance on Instagram:

 1. Follower Growth Rate